By Molly Patrick

 Just know that Vegan alternatives are super easy to find and you don’t necessarily have to go to fancy health food stores to find Vegan versions of your fave foods.
 And if you want to dabble in WFPB eating, it’s even easier and cheaper because most of your grocery shopping will take place in the produce section instead of the packaged food section, saving you cash money in the bank.

 See, it’s not so mysterious and complicated after all!
-And it’s even easier when you let us do the planning for you and sign up for our weekly Plant Fueled Meal Plans.
+And it’s even easier when you let us do the planning for you and sign up for our weekly whole food plant based meal plans.

 - Make a detailed list of three days worth of your current meals, including breakfast, lunch, dinner, and snacks.